Nagios World Conference 2025 Sessions

 Presentation will cover how to containerize Nagios XI as a small footprint System Image that has many advantages to the Nagios XI developer.
 With some low-cost hardware you can build a fairly robust testing environment for your monitoring environment.

-Today’s digital businesses thrive on seamless and reliable IT infrastructure, be it private clouds, public clouds, or on-prem infrastructure powered by virtualization, containerization, or serverless.
-Organizations spend a lot of money, resources, and projects to ensure IT infrastructure and related services stay available and are fault-tolerant to minimize business disruptions.
-Most of the time, what we really need is an open-minded approach to problem-solving by building, creating, or developing adaptable monitoring solutions, powered by engineering, open-source, and subscription-based models.
-With Nagios, digital and engineering organizations can stay ahead of the curve by embracing a lightweight framework that extends well beyond traditional monitoring and brings in a lot of value, flexibility, open frameworks, and more.
+Today’s digital businesses thrive on seamless and reliable IT Infrastructure, be it private clouds, public clouds, or on-prem Infrastructure powered by virtualization, containerization, or serverless.
+Organizations spend a lot of money, resources, and projects to ensure IT infrastructure and related services stay available and are fault tolerant to minimize business disruptions.
+Most of the time what we really need is an open mind and approach to problem solving by building, creating, or developing adaptable monitoring solutions powered by engineering, open source, and subscription-based models.
+With Nagios, digital and engineering organizations can stay ahead of the curve by embracing a lightweight framework that extends well beyond traditional monitoring and brings in a lot of value, flexibility, open frameworks, etc.

 SysAdmin / CloudEngineer, DCMi.co